BradHutchings/Mmojo-Server/build-llama-server/README.md

 ## Build llama-server - Table of Contents
-Mmojo Server build instructions are here.
-I use these to build Mmojo Server for the [Deploy](/deploy/README.md) offerings and my own products.
+If you want to build vanilla llama-server from llama.cpp, instructions are here.
+They are based on the Mmoho Server build instructions, but without the Mmojo Server customizations.

 <!-- SPONSOR -->
 If you need assistance via Zoom call and screen sharing, I offer a one-hour hands-on session, for (US) $100.
 It can be scheduled during extended west coast business hours.
 You will be working with me, the guy who made this stuff work.
 [Email me if interested](mailto:brad@BradHutchings.com?subject=Mmojo%20Server%20Install%20Help).